 - The presence of accompanying companions or dependents should not impact the cost of the program.

-The unit leadership (deans or their designees) or education abroad offices must make final decisions regarding program leaders and staff members, and are responsible for assessing the impact of companions or dependents on education abroad programs.
-If this assessment indicates that the presence of companions or dependents is disruptive to the education abroad program, unit leadership may ask that the companions or dependents not accompany the program, or they may elect to send different program leaders or staff member.
+The unit leadership (deans or their designees) or education abroad offices must make final decisions regarding program leaders and staff members and are responsible for assessing the impact of companions or dependents on education abroad programs.
+If this assessment indicates that the presence of companions or dependents is disruptive to the education abroad program, unit leadership may ask that the companions or dependents do not accompany the program, or they may elect to send different program leaders or staff members.

-University human resources provides information for U-M employees working outside the the United States, as well as details for non-U.S. citizens working outside the United States.
+University human resources provide information for U-M employees working outside the United States, as well as details for non-U.S. citizens working outside the United States.
 Topics include benefits, personal tax liability, and travel documents.

 Units should consult with the Office of General Counsel before hiring employees outside the United States.
 In some cases, referrals to outside counsel may be needed.